-Many people have decided to make the switch from store-bought kibble to a raw diet for German shepherds.
+Many people have decided to make the switch from store-bought kibble to a raw diet or BARF diet for German shepherds.
 If you have been considering this, and would like to make a switch.
 Here is the recipe I use.

 - It is best to make enough to last a couple of days.
 Since this can be a time-consuming process.

 - I buy fresh chicken quarters.
 They seem to be the perfect portion.
 If I feel like its more than my dog needs.
 I will cut the quarters in half and just give them a thigh or a couple of legs.
 This is given to them raw.
 My dogs like them thawed out and not frozen.